For a strong and rectangular RF-pulse of constant amplitude (B1) and duration (tp), the resultant flip angle (α) is approximately

 If γ is expressed in MHz/T, then multiplying the above result by 360°/cycle will give α in degrees.

 Here is a solved problem that may help show how these equations may be used:

 Question: Suppose we are performing conventional ¹H MRI in a scanner where the B1 field has magnitude of 2μT.
 How long should this RF field be applied to flip M by 180°?

 Advanced Discussion (show/hide)»

-The above equation for excitation flip angle is valid only in for relatively small angles (α<30°) and for spins close to the central resonance frequency of the RF-pulse.
+The above equation for excitation flip angle is valid only in for pure rectangular pulses with relatively small angles (α<30°) and for spins close to the central resonance frequency of the RF-pulse.
 The equation falls apart for angles much greater than 90° where the Bloch equations behave non-linearly.

 Wang J, Mao W, Qiu M et al. Factors influencing flip angle mapping in MRI: RF-pulse shape, slice-select gradients, off-resonance excitation, and Bo inhomogeneities.
 Magn Reson Med 2006; 56(2):463-468.

 How does B1 tip the net magnetization (M)?